dotnet/docs-maui/docs/essentials/preferences.md

 ---
-title: "Xamarin.Essentials: Preferences"
+title: "Preferences"
-description: "This document describes the Preferences class in Xamarin.Essentials, which saves application preferences in a key/value store.
-It discusses how to use the class and the types of data that can be stored."
+description: "Describes the Preferences class in Microsoft.Maui.Essentials, which saves application preferences in a key/value store.
+It discusses how to use the class and the types of data that can be stored." ms.date: 01/15/2019
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 01/15/2019
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Preferences
+# Preferences

-The **Preferences** class helps to store application preferences in a key/value store.
+The `Preferences` class helps to store application preferences in a key/value store.

 ## Get started